RyanSelesnik/Ambient-Temperature-Measurement-System/README.md

 # Abstract

 This project presents a simple solution for measuring the ambient temperature using a temperature sensor, specifically the MCP9700-series, and an ATMega328p microcontroller.
 The objective is to engineer a working temperature sensor that accurately measures the temperature of the surrounding environment.
 The analog signal from the temperature sensor is converted to a digital temperature value, which is then displayed on two seven-segment displays.
 The temperature range of the sensor is from 0°C to 74°C with an accuracy of ±1°C. The hardware components used in this solution include the ATMega328p microcontroller, MCP9700 temperature sensor, ADC (Analog-to-Digital Converter), and seven-segment displays.
-Future improvements could include handling negative temperatures and displaying the fractional component of the temperature.

 # I. Introduction